 Friedrichschain is a great place to have fun evenings with friends.
 This part of Berlin never sleeps and might be the best place for you!

-It has very affordable housing and is a nice environment for students.
-The streets are full of young people because of the cheap rent.
+You will find very affordable housing and a nice environment for students.
+The streets are full of young people due to the unusually cheap price of the rent.
 The most popular clubs are in Friedrichshain, which attracts a busy nightlife.
 Friedrichschain is also known for its variety in cultures.
 A lot of students, expats and artists stay in this neighbourhood.
-You can fill your evenings trying out new food, by learning a new style of dance, or going to the new art exhibition just around the corner.
+You can fill your evenings by trying out new food, by learning a new style of dance, or by going to the new art exhibition just around the corner.

-Kreuzberg has nice homes at lower prices in comparison to other neighbourhoods.
-Perfect for young families.
-The Turkish community has a big presence in Kreuzberg which makes for a very nice variety of Turkish delicacies here.
+Kreuzberg has nice homes at lower prices in comparison to other neighbourhoods – perfect for young families.
+The Turkish community also has a big presence in Kreuzberg which makes for a very nice variety of Turkish delicacies.

-In Short: For students and expats, with a busy nightlife
+In Short: Ideal for students and expats, with a busy nightlife.

-Neukölln is also one of our more multicultural areas with a big Arabic and Turkish presence.
-Next to the variety in cultures, Neukölln is also known for their hipsters.
-It used to be a very cheap neighbourhood to live in, but now rent is climbing higher since more people are attracted by the living environment of Neukölln.
-They have a lot of nice places to have a coffee or a Vegan toast.
+Neukölln is also one of the more multicultural areas with a big Arabic and Turkish presence.
+Alongside the variety in cultures, Neukölln is also known for its hipsters.
+It used to be a very cheap neighbourhood to live in, but now the price of rent is climbing higher and higher since more people are attracted by the relaxed environment in Neukölln.
+They have a lot of nice places to enjoy a coffee or some brunch, there is also a lot of vegan and vegetarian options, as this area is known for keeping up with the latest trends.
 This part of Berlin, just like Friedrichshain and Kreuzberg, never sleeps.

-In short: For hipsters and to enjoy the party scene, but it is getting more expensive
+In short: Would be great for hipsters and to enjoy the party scene, but it is getting more expensive.

 The neighbourhood of Tempelhof-Schöneberg

 Locals who have the day off love to spend their time in this part of Berlin.
 For jogging, biking and exercising overall, Tempelhof-Schöneberg is the place to be.
-It was once home to Tempelhof airport, which played a crucial role in the Cold War; it has been closed since 2008, but has since reopened as a recreational city park.
+It was once home to the Tempelhof airport, which played a crucial role in the Cold War, but this has been closed since 2008.
+The land has since come back to life as a recreational city park.
 You can still feel the tolerant atmosphere from years ago when it was a cultural hub.
 It was the home of David Bowie and many more artists who recorded their albums in Tempelhof.
-This might be the best place for you to live when you are looking for a very socially accepting neighbourhood with spots to relax.
+This might be the best place for you to live when you are looking for a very socially accepting neighbourhood with some great spots to relax and socialise.

-In short: Falls in the middle-price class, nice place for families
+In short: Falls in the middle-price category and is a nice place for families

 Treptow – Köpenick in Berlin

 These parts of Berlin are known for their greenery and calmness.
 Treptow and Köpenick are perfect for families who are looking for an out-of-the-city feeling.
-Köpenick is home to several lakes and makes for nice day trips.
-These areas are a bit more spacious and very relaxing for families.
-When you are looking for an escape from busy city life, it makes a perfect outing.
+Köpenick is home to several lakes and makes for nice outdoor day trips with the family.
+These areas are a bit more spacious and very relaxing for young families.
+When you are looking for an escape from busy city life, this would be a good option.
 These neighbourhoods are not as expensive as Mitte or as Charlottenburg-Wilmersdorf.

-Berlin has a very advanced public transportation network and you can get to all of the neighbourhood pretty fast, so working in one neighbourhood and living in another is no problem at all!
+Berlin has a very advanced public transportation network, meaning you can get to all of the neighbourhoods pretty fast.
+This means that working in one neighbourhood and living in another is no problem at all!
 Did you figure out where the best place for you to live is?
 Are you just moving to Berlin and in need of some German classes?
-Check out our language courses at DAS-Akademie!
-Do you want more content like this?
-Follow DAS Akademie on social media!
+Check out our German language courses at DAS Akademie!